 - Educational Toys that develop their problem solving skills – more complex puzzles and blocks that snap together, sorting sets to be sorted by size, shape, color, etc…

-- Toys for pretend play – dolls, dress up clothes, puppets, toy cars and toy figures such a movie character or army men for imaginary play
+- Toys for pretend play – dolls, dress up clothes, puppets, faster battery powered ride on toys and toy figures such a movie character or army men for imaginary play

 - Things they can create with – more complex art and craft sets, paintbrushes, markers and paper for painting or drawing, chalk and chalkboard, play-dough, glue, preschool safe scissors

 - Toys that make music – microphones and karaoke machines, musical instruments, keyboards, harmonicas, etc…